 Accelerating inclusive investment and progress: the rise of Senegalese women entrepreneurs

-Dieynaba S. Thiam-Ka, a Senegalese female leader, is chief of party of the five-year USAID Entrepreneurship & Investment Activity implemented by Winrock International in Senegal.
+Dieynaba S. Thiam-Ka, a Senegalese leader, is chief of party of the five-year USAID Entrepreneurship & Investment Activity implemented by Winrock International in Senegal.

 The goal of the team she leads is to promote entrepreneurship and business investment in collaboration with communities, Senegal’s government and the private sector – and to inclusively increase access to services for enterprises and entrepreneurs that boost investment, create employment opportunities and drive positive social change in the youthful, fast-growing nation.